 Karyn Baylis AM

-Karyn Baylis AM has held a range of senior management and C-suite executive roles in multinational businesses including at Optus, Insurance Australia Group and Qantas Airways.
-In 2009 she was appointed CEO of Jawun and spent 12 years working with some of the leading indigenous reform voices in the country.
-Karyn has received a number of awards, notably a Member in the General Division of the Order of Australia (AM) for significant service to the Indigenous community in the 2018 Queen’s Birthday Honours and The Australian Financial Review and Westpac 100 Women of Influence Award in Diversity in 2015.
-Karyn is also a current member of Chief Executive Women (CEW) and Australian Institute of Company Directors (AICD).
+Karyn Baylis AM has held senior management and C-suite executive roles in multinational businesses including Optus, Insurance Australia Group and Qantas Airways.
+In 2009 she was appointed CEO of Jawun and spent 12 years working with some of the leading Indigenous reform voices in the country.
+Karyn has received a Member in the General Division of the Order of Australia (AM) for significant service to the Indigenous community in the 2018 Queen’s Birthday Honours and The Australian Financial Review and Westpac 100 Women of Influence Award in Diversity in 2015.
+Karyn is a member of Chief Executive Women (CEW) and Australian Institute of Company Directors (AICD).
 Previous Board positions include CARE Australia, Cure Cancer, Grocon Holdings Pty Ltd and NRMA Financial Management and Life Nominees.
+Karyn has been an Independent Non-Executive Director for Elanor Investors Group since November 2021 and is Chair, Commonwealth Government, Department of Social Services; Stronger Places, Stronger People National Leadership Group.
 Karyn has been a Director at Save the Children since August 2024.

 Stay up to date on how Save the Children is creating a world where every child has a safe and happy childhood